sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 ## Why HTTP/3
 gRPC has had a lot of success pushing the world into HTTP/2 but there are some advantages to pushing even further and adopting the new major version of HTTP, [HTTP/3](https://http3-explained.haxx.se/en).
 Let's discuss these advantages before delving into code examples.
 So why should we use HTTP/3?

-### Quicker Connection Establishment
+### Faster Connection Establishment
 HTTP/3 is built on [QUIC](https://blog.cloudflare.com/the-road-to-quic) (Quick UDP Internet Connections).
-You can think of it as a replacement for TCP but as the name suggests, it is actually built upon UDP.
+You can think of it as a replacement for TCP but as the name suggests, it is built on top of UDP.

 As the internet evolved better security practices, we've layered TLS on top of TCP, so a TCP connection gets established first and then an HTTP/gRPC/etc. request can be made.
 This layering made it much easier to slowly adopt TLS but it has also made it slower to establish connections that need TLS because it added more round trips between the server and client before a connection can be "established".
 Here's what it looks like: